gearglow/ReptiliaWithATwist/The List.md

 Robbie smirked. _It's closer to my actual age,_ he replied. _Besides, it makes it more awkward for any of your friends to hit on me._

 _Oh right, good point.
-Sometimes I forget straight girls exist._
+Sometimes I forget girls who like boys exist._

-_Or the boys, though aside from Ickle Ronnikins, bi disaster, I don't think it'd matter._
+_Or the boys themselves, though aside from Ickle Ronnikins, bi disaster, I don't think it'd matter._

 Elysia snorted at that.